nayrxoc/apatite-OLD/README.md

 > **Warning**
 > This image is EARLY in development, along with it using an experimental version of Fedora 39

-Apatite is a WIP OCI image that allows for the use of the [Phosh](https://github.com/agx/phosh) DE.
+Apatite is an OCI image that allows for the use of the [Phosh](https://github.com/agx/phosh) DE.

 ### Features

 - Wayland Compositor
 - Phosh Desktop
 - uBlue First Boot Experience
-- All the other goodies you get with Fedora Cloud Native :)
+- All the other goodies you get with Fedora [Cloud Native](https://en.wikipedia.org/wiki/Cloud-native_computing) :)
 - [Bazzite](https://github.com/nayrxoc/apatite#bazzite) Build based on [ublue-os/bazzite](https://github.com/ublue-os/bazzite/)

 ### To-do